arrow_back

 Task 2.
 Importing a .blob virtual agent file

-Import the virtual agent from the earlier lab, Dialogflow CX: Bot Building Basics, and use it to explore the environment functionality:
+Import the virtual agent from the earlier lab, Conversational Agents: Bot Building Basics, and use it to explore the environment functionality:

 1. Click the following link to download the sample lab 1 virtual agent solution, gsp929-start-agent, to your local hard drive.

-4. Select Restore from the expanded menu options.
+1. Select Restore Agent from the expanded menu options.

-Refer to the Dialogflow CX 'restore' documentation as needed.
+Refer to the Conversational Agents 'restore' documentation as needed.

 Now you have a virtual agent that has everything completed from the earlier lab.